apache/druid/README.md

 ### Reporting Issues

-If you find any bugs, please file a [GitHub issue](https://github.com/druid-io/druid/issues).
+If you find any bugs, please file a [GitHub issue](https://github.com/apache/incubator-druid/issues).

 ### Community

 Community support is available on the [druid-user mailing list](https://groups.google.com/forum/#!forum/druid-user)(druid-user@googlegroups.com).

-Development discussions occur on the [druid-development list](https://groups.google.com/forum/#!forum/druid-development)(druid-development@googlegroups.com).
+Development discussions occur on the [druid-development list](dev@druid.apache.org for discussion about project development)(dev@druid.apache.org).

 We also have a couple people hanging out on IRC in `#druid-dev` on `irc.freenode.net`.